cphurley82/toyssd/README.md

 - Xcode Command Line Tools (or Xcode): `xcode-select --install`
 - CMake 3.16+ and Git (e.g., via Homebrew: `brew install cmake git`)
 - Optional: fio (for the demo): `brew install fio`
+  - Not required: if not installed, the build will use a bundled fio (built from sources) by default.

 Build (Release):